Know the building

 Example queries

 "Look up 350 5th Ave, Manhattan" "What HPD violations does BBL 1012150061 have?"
 "Show me the sales history for 170 West 85th Street" "Find comparable sales near zip 11215" "Give me a full due diligence report on BBL 3010060055" "Do any properties on this block have open HPD litigations?"
 "What permits have been filed at 100 Gold Street, Manhattan?"
 "Is 123 Atlantic Ave Brooklyn rent stabilized?"
-"What tax exemptions does BBL 1008350001 have?"
+"What tax exemptions apply to 350 5th Ave, Manhattan?"
 "Show me neighborhood stats for zip 11215" "What complaints have tenants filed at this address?"
-"Has there been a fire at 37-06 80th Street, Queens?"
+"What fires have been reported near 37-06 80th Street, Queens?"
 "What crimes happened within 2 blocks of 350 5th Ave?"
 "Show me evictions at 123 Atlantic Ave, Brooklyn" "What 311 complaints are open at this building?"

 lookup_property